 “The flick makes very little sense, the kill scenes are tedious at best, the acting is uniformly rotten (try not to die laughing whenever Furlong’s “best buddy” character bops onscreen), and the personification of evil here – The “Trickster” – seems little more than a thinly-veiled effort at creating another Jason/Freddy/Pinhead icon.” eFilm Critic

 “Despite the lurid premise, Brainscan offers zero in the way of sick thrills.
 Worst of all is the Trickster (T. Ryder Smith), the movie’s foppish Pinhead/Freddy Krueger wannabe.
 With his cut-rate warlock finery, rubbery makeup job, and veddy scaddy pronouncements (”Unleash the dark side of your soul!”), he has all the demonic charm of a pitchman for a costume shop.”
 Entertainment Weekly

 ” …overall it’s just too dull and silly to maintain my interest.
 So the audiences that ignored it in 1994 (it only grossed 4 million bucks) were right to do so; this isn’t some lost gem or “before its time” movie that should be rediscovered.”
 Horror Movie a Day

 Cast and characters:

-The film’s soundtrack features hard rock, grunge, and heavy metal from then current bands: Mudhoney, White Zombie, OLD, Dandelion, Primus, Tad, Pitchshifter and the Butthole Surfers.
+The film’s soundtrack features hard rock, grunge, and heavy metal from bands such as Mudhoney, White Zombie, OLD, Dandelion, Primus, Tad, Pitchshifter and the Butthole Surfers.